Dev-Dream/HealthTag/Webserver/Back-end/README.md

 is filled with
 ```
 module.exports = {
-    password : {
     password : "your_own_password" // it will use when you access admin page.
-    }
 }
 ```